PCE Dispertab Side Effects

-Life-threatening episodes of ventricular tachycardia associated with prolonged QT interval (torsades de pointes) have been reported following IV administration of erythromycin lactobionate.
+Life-threatening episodes of ventricular tachycardia associated with prolonged QT interval (torsades de pointes) have been reported following IV administration of erythromycin (the active ingredient contained in PCE Dispertab) lactobionate.

 QT prolongation has been reported both in otherwise healthy patients and in patients with a history of heart disease or who were on other potentially arrhythmogenic drugs.
 Most affected patients were receiving erythromycin intravenously.
 In a recent retrospective study of 278 consecutive patients who had received IV erythromycin lactobionate, 39% of 49 evaluable patients developed moderate to severe delay in ventricular repolarization (QTc interval greater than or equal to 500 msec) during treatment.
 Of the 278 patients, torsade de pointes was observed in one patient (less than 0.4%).

 Arrhythmias and hypotension have been reported following IV administration.